gianlazz/Lazztech.Cloud/GianDevNotes.md

 Okay now that I have that working later I'll setup some kind of invite system for the registration or just temporarily disable it without a password.

+## Thursday, November 22, 2018
+#### Sprint 14, Postgresql authentication for pages and docker compose configuration

+Yesteday I transfered over most of the projects from the HackathonHandler and now need to transfer over the web front end for the event, admin controls and also setup the api endpoint for twilio to post to.